Bruce Seals

 Bruce A. Seals (June 18, 1953 – December 15, 2020) was an American basketball player in the American Basketball Association (ABA) and the National Basketball Association (NBA).

 Seals was drafted in the first round by the Utah Stars, playing two seasons in the ABA before being selected in the second round of the 1975 NBA draft by the Seattle SuperSonics.
 He played three seasons in the NBA.

 Seals' career spanned five seasons, two leagues, primarily at the power forward position.
-Due to a variety of issues, he retired from the NBA in 1978.
-Seals did a stint in the Italian League after leaving the NBA.
+He retired from the NBA in 1978 and went on to play in the Italian League.